Quick answer

 Quick read

 Here is the honest map by category, because the footwear story is uneven.
 Ballet, jazz, contemporary half-soles, and pointe now have genuinely deep options; tap and character heels still do not.
-For ballet and jazz, Blendz Apparel makes truly deep True Tone shades brand-direct (leather ballet flats about $35, jazz booties about $64) all the way to a dark Confident Cocoa, and Capezio's FootUndeez half-sole comes in a real Espresso (about $28.50, seen on sale at $22.80).
+For ballet and jazz, Blendz Apparel makes truly deep True Tone shades brand-direct (leather ballet flats about $35, jazz booties about $64) all the way to a dark Confident Cocoa.
+Blendz makes contemporary half-soles in those same deep shades brand-direct, and Capezio's FootUndeez half-sole lists a real Espresso (about $28.50), though it is usually sold out brand-direct.
 For pointe, Bloch's B You tonal Heritage runs $126 across four shades from B24 up to the deep B31, Suffolk offers Brown and Bronze, and Suffolk Pointe Hues ($24) is a dye that matches any tone the stocked shoes miss.
 Mainstream ballet and jazz from So Danca and Capezio stop at caramel or mocha, a light-to-medium tan that is not a true brown.
-The real gap is tap and character or heeled shoes: those top out at caramel or mocha with no deep brown made, so a deep-skin dancer buys the closest tan and dyes or pancakes it.
+The real gap is tap and character or heeled shoes.
+Those top out at caramel or mocha with no deep brown made, so a deep-skin dancer buys the closest tan and pancakes it, since the leather upper does not take dye.
 One rule throughout: confirm the deepest shade is actually in stock before you count on it, because brands list more colors than the retailers carry.

 What to do